schollz/find3/doc/tracking_your_computer.md

 $ docker exec scanner sh -c "X"
 ```

-where `X` is the command for the command-line tool, as specified below.
+where "`X`" is the command for the command-line tool, as specified below.

 You can start/stop the image using